CIF Parser¶

 >>> del table[12:15]

-As is usual with any containers (in both Python and C++) if you want to remove items while iterating over them, it’s better to iterate backward.
+As is usual with any containers (in both Python and C++), if you want to remove items while iterating over them, the iteration must be done backward.
 Here is an example that removes atoms with zero occupancy:

 >>> doc = cif.read('../tests/3dg1_final.cif')